 - are disqualified during the background investigation.

-- are disqualified from the medical or psychological evaluation.
+- are disqualified from the medical or psychological process.

 The Los Angeles County Sheriff's Department (Department) has a "zero tolerance

 " policy for its employees for the following:

 - use of narcotics, controlled substances, and/or prescription drugs without a prescription.

 - use of marijuana with or without a prescription.